D-Skr/wlabs/README.md

 This project is a building a simple calculator.
 The calculator will receive a string representing a mathematical expression (e.g. “2 + 3”) and return the answer (e.g. 5).

 - index.html is the file to run the calculator.
-If you open it, you should see a heading that tells you to enter a mathematical expression, then a text box to enter the expression.
-Underneath the text box is the place where the answer will appear when you finish the lab.
+- calculator.js is the file with code.
+- Operations: add, subtract, multiply, divide, power, mod(remainder), sqrt, factorial.